Kristy-H-Thompson/Starstar-Discord-Bot/README.md

 # Starstar-Discord-Bot
 This project is a commission for a roleplay website, Sinister Haven.
 Starstar is a custom bot for the website's discord server, and has several coders collaborating to add in new features to the discord bot.
-The code in this repository is sections that I have worked on.
+The code in this repository is sections that I have personally worked on.

 ## Rock, Claw, Leaf
 A simple version of rock, paper, sissors, that members are able to play with StarStar